 Ole McDermitt's Farm

 Ole McDermitt had a farm—and on this farm he had—everything!
 Kids will go crazy for the pumpkin launching station, rubber duck races, corn box (think sand box), farm animal encounters, hayrides, a 4.5 acre corn maze for big kids and a mini 1/3 acre maze for tiny tots.
 Don’t miss the scarecrow dress up station and rope maze.
 Oh, and they have a pumpkin patch too, of course.
-Opens for the season on Sept.
-30. Check Facebook and website for daily hours.
+Through Nov.
+1. Check Facebook and website for daily hours.

 102 Baxter Rd.

-Admission is $12 for ages 3 & up, and includes all farm animal viewing, as well as farm games and activities.
+Admission is $13 for ages 3 & up—cash only, and includes all farm animal viewing, as well as farm games and activities.
 Snacks, gem mining, animal feed and merchandise are not included in admission price.